ExaByt3s/frostybot/README.md

 ## Usage
 Its recommended to use subaccounts for the individual bots to limit risk.
 First follow the instructions in the INSTALLATION file.
 Then configure your Trading View alerts to call the webhook using the appropriate commands:

-            Webhook Example URLs.
-Note the use of pct for percentages here and that we use deribit and trade btc:
+            Webhook Example URLs (NOTE the use of pct for percentages here and that we use deribit and trade btc)

                 https://my.bot.com/bot/deribit/btc_usd/?command=LONG (initiate long ontry  the DEFAULT_ORDER_SIZE, see config) https://my.bot.com/bot/deribit/btc_usd/?command=LONG&size=1000&price=7600 (Limit buy for USD1000 at $7600)